Naoghuman/lib-tile-demo/README.md

 ---

-This project is a `demonstration` application to show the features from the project [Lib-Tile] with it included sublibraries.
+This project is a `demonstration` application to show the features from the project [Lib-Tile] and it's included sublibraries `lib-tile-core`, `lib-tile-transparenttextures` and `lib-tile-transparenttextures-images`.

 The current `version` is `0.1.0` from MM.dd.2016.